Yugoslav science fiction: Socialist Federal Republic of Yugoslavia (1945–1991)

-During the 1960s, several publishing houses started publishing series of science fiction works.
-In 1967, the publishing house Jugoslavija started its Kentaur (Centaur) series, which would, during the following decades, publish the most notable Serbo-Croatian science fiction novels.
-During this decade a number of newspapers and magazines (like Večernje novosti and Politikin Zabavnik) started to publish science fiction stories regularly or periodically, and in the end of the decade, in 1969, the first science fiction magazine was started, Kosmoplov (Spacecraft), the publication of which, however, ended in 1970.
+During the 1960s, several publishing houses started publishing editions of science fiction works.
+In 1967, the publishing house Jugoslavija started its Kentaur (Centaur) series, which would, during the following decades, publish the most prominent science fiction novels in Serbo-Croatian.
+During the decade, a number of newspapers and magazines (like Večernje novosti and Politikin Zabavnik) started to publish science fiction stories regularly or periodically, and at the end of the decade, in 1969, the first science fiction magazine was started, Kosmoplov (Spacecraft), the publication of which, however, ended already in 1970.

 The 1970s brought the appearance of three notable publications, all three debuting in 1976.
-The magazine for popularization of science Galaksija (Galaxy) — which, since its founding in 1972, regularly published science fiction stories – started the annual Andromeda, which organized the first Yugoslav competition for the best science fiction story, but also published a number of essays on Yugoslav genre fiction.
-Vjesnik newspaper started the Sirius magazine, which would offer an opportunity to science fiction authors to publish their work.
-Finally, the Kentaur series, ended in 1968, were revived.
+The magazine for popularization of science Galaksija (Galaxy)—which, since its founding in 1972, regularly published science fiction stories–started the annual Andromeda, which organized the first Yugoslav competition for the best science fiction story, but also published a number of essays on Yugoslav genre fiction.
+Vjesnik newspaper started the Sirius magazine, which would offer an opportunity to Yugoslav science fiction authors to publish their work.
+Finally, the Kentaur series, ended in 1968, was revived.
 During the following years, the most important works of world science fiction would be published in the series.
 The end of the decade also featured the short-lived book series SF tom (SF Volume), published by Dečje novine.
-The 1970s also brought the appearance of self-published science fiction work, with the story collection Priče stvarnosti i mašte (Tales of Reality and Imagination) by Dragan Hajduković, published in 1970, being the first Yugoslav self-published science fiction book.
+The 1970s also brought the appearance of first self-published science fiction works, with the story collection Priče stvarnosti i mašte (Tales of Reality and Imagination) by Dragan Hajduković, published in 1970, being the first Yugoslav self-published science fiction book.

-During the decade a much bigger number of translated works was published in contrast to a much smaller number of works by Yugoslav authors.
+During the decade, a large number of translated works was published in contrast to a much smaller number of works by Yugoslav authors.
 Most notable works from this period include the novel Beli potop (White Flood, 1975) by Berislav Kosier and the story collection Zemlja je u kvaru (The Earth is Malfunctioning, 1977) by Dušica Lukić.
 Terasa XI (Terrace XI, 1972) was the first post-World War II Yugoslav science fiction work written by a female author, Marija-Vera Mrak.
 The beginning of the 1970s brought the last book written by the Furtinger-Bjažić duo, Ništa bez Božene (It's All Useless without Božena, 1970), while the end of the decade brought Predrag Raos' novel Brodolom kod Thule (A Shipwreck at Thula, 1979), which announced the 1980s renaissance of Serbo-Croatian science fiction.